SMU joins network to recruit and support students from small towns and rural areas

 “While rural students may face unique challenges in navigating the larger more crowded spaces of many university campuses or establishing new social networks on campus, they often come to campus with a strong support network and work ethic that can sustain them,” Stone says.

 Two SMU juniors are ready to help with another kind of network, having cemented their friendship over their shared small-town histories soon after arriving on campus.
-This fall, Savannah Huckabee and Payton Deichler will head up a new student organization supported by STARS for other students from small towns.
+This fall, Savannah Hunsucker and Payton Deichler will head up a new student organization supported by STARS for other students from small towns.

-Huckabee is one of a handful of graduates from her senior class of 230 who chose to leave her home state to attend college, with the full support of her mom.
+Hunsucker is one of a handful of graduates from her senior class of 230 who chose to leave her home state to attend college, with the full support of her mom.
 Hailing from a regional high school near her home in Walton, Kansas, the business major is considering attending law school when she graduates, then living in a city like Dallas.

 Deichler can’t imagine growing up anywhere but his hometown of Utopia, Texas, in the region’s scenic Hill Country.
 Being from a small town will always be part of his identity, he says.
 Don’t underestimate the increase in academic difficulty and do expect a different social dynamic, he advises incoming students from towns like Utopia.
 But be assured, he says, students can also find the sense of community that they knew in their hometowns.